fiseni/fiseni.github.io/_posts/2020-12-02-open-close-principle-and-runtime-di-configuration.markdown

 ## Conclusion

 Having the option to switch the implementations easily and modify the behavior of the solution on the fly, is quite a handy and nice feature.
 The only caveat is that we gave up the commodity of the compile-time checks.
-Although, it's not that the configuration issues/error will just sneak into our code.
+On the other hand, it's not that the configuration issues/errors will just sneak into our code.
 If there is a misconfiguration we'll get a runtime exception during the startup, so it's easy to spot and rectify the issues.
+Yet, it's not the same experience as fixing issues in a development environment, and that's something to consider.

+It's important to remember, not necessarily you have to move all DI configurations to an external config file.
+You still can do the binding for most of the services in your code.
+Then, for particular cases where you have multiple implementations, and you want more flexibility, you can take only those definitions out.

 Anyhow this is a love/hate game :) The important point is having a choice, and then you go and choose your own design and whatever fits you most!